-This course conforms to the Richmond University Standard Assessment Norms approved at Academic Board and located at: https://www.richmond.ac.uk/policies/
+This course conforms to the University Assessment Norms approved at Academic Board.

 Teaching Methodology:

 - Lecture presentations with the key concepts - Group discussions on journal articles and online resources. - Lecture demonstration with the key applications and software. - Teamwork solving technical problems. - Individual research on online sites related to coding and the use of digital media - Videos and On-line demonstrations. - Intra-net access to lecture notes, links to applications and online tutorials and reading material.